A weekly reading experience that brings you the best from the vast and growing world of online faith-based and faith-challenging writers.

 Lessons we can learn

 Link to a previous post on my blog.
-What is really inside people? … Jesus knew.
-Links to things I’ve read recently.
+People don’t always act the way you’d predict Links to things I’ve read recently.
 You should not assume that I agree with everything said in these articles, but I did find them thought provoking.
-Keep Reading Your Bible, Even If You Don’t Understand It Five Investigative Principles That Will Help […]
+Happiness in Christ, and Joy in Suffering, Demand a Supernatural Explanation 10 Key Bible Verses on […]